myamiri/Natural-Language-Processing-with-Disaster-Tweets/README.md

 # Modeling

-define a stratified K-Fold to preserve percentage of each target class
+- Define a stratified K-Fold to preserve percentage of each target class

-use RandomizedSearchCV for finding best hyperparameters
+- Use RandomizedSearchCV for finding best hyperparameters

-Fit XGBoost baseline model
+- Fit XGBoost baseline model

 # Result